-It’s from here that the ferry will collect you to take you across Australia’s deepest lake to the visitors centre, if you’ve pre-booked it.
+It’s from here that the ferry will collect you to take you across Lake St Clair, Australia’s deepest lake to the Lake St Clair Visitor Centre, if you’ve pre-booked it.

 Once inside the hut find the phone that connects you directly with Lake St Clair Lodge and call them to confirm you ferry departure.

 Most people choose to end here, but if you’re planning on walking the rest of the way to Cynthia Bay, follow the signs around the hut.